How To Speed Up Meetings As A Manager [3 Easy Steps]

 Meetings with agendas end crisply as it is clear to everyone that the meeting is finished as the business to be addressed has been concluded.

-Email the organiser before the meeting asking them if there is an agenda.
+Email the organiser before the meeting asking them to set one.

 2. Set An End Time